 The Early Years

+The Stand Up Guys story starts way back in 2005.
 I first started a small spring cleaning business when I was only 16 and still in high school.
 I worked alongside Carson, now our Director of Operations, during the summers when we were out of school.

-At first, I was just raking lawns and cleaning small items out of people garages, mainly because that’s all I could handle.
-I soon realized, because of my customers, and the demand of what it was they needed done, that there was an opportunity and huge need for a junk removal service in my hometown of Marietta.
+At first I was just raking lawns and cleaning small items out of people garages, mainly because that’s all I could handle.
+I soon realized, because of my customers and the demand of what it was they needed done, that there was an opportunity and huge need for a junk removal service in my hometown of Marietta.

 I took the money I had saved up raking and cutting lawns and invested into renting my fathers truck and trailer when he wasn’t using it.
-This seemed small to most, but to me at the time it was a life changing experience.
+This seemed small to most, but to me it was a life changing experience.
 I was finally sticking my neck out there and doing what it was “I” wanted to do; Run my own business.

 Things went well on a small scale while I was in high school.
 Picking up loads of junk after school and on the weekends.
 Making my own money, helping people and being my own boss.
 I had it made in the shade.